kennytilton/mxtodomvc/README.md

                   "Inspired by <a href=\"https://github.com/tastejs/todomvc/blob/master/app-spec.md\">TodoMVC</a>."]]
       (p credit))))
 ````
-We now effectively have [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components). `mxtodo-credits` is rather simple, but another function could take as many parameters as necessary to be reusable.
+Above we see the potential for custom HTML tags wrapping arbitrarily complex, reusable native DOM clusters, aka [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components). `mxtodo-credits` is rather simple, but next up is function taking as many parameters as needed to be reusable.

 Note also that, yes, we can mix standard CLJS with our "HTML" because, again, it is all CLJS.
 ### checkout tag: wall-clock